 What do you hope to get out of this collaboration?

 Are you proficient in R and/or Python?
-If so, what frameworks (ML, NLP, data analytics, data visualization, etc.) are you familiar with?
+If so, what frameworks (ML, NLP, statistical analytics, data visualization, etc.) are you familiar with?
 If you have sample code from an open source project (not a class project), please send a link.

 Have you worked with other faculty before on research?
 If so, summarize what you worked on.